 You might be aware that Aurora is the second largest city in Illinois.
-With a population of over 197,899 it is second only to Chicago.
+With a population of 200,456 it is second only to Chicago.
 But did you know that Aurora got it’s nickname “The City of Lights” by being the first city in the country to have all electric street lights?
 Or that Aurora has been scouted for top-name films in recent years?
 Here is a list of fun facts that you might know about Aurora, IL.

 Michael Mann’s “Public Enemies” film starring Johnny Depp as 1930s bank robber John Dillinger filmed a scene at the Art Deco style Paramount Theatre in Downtown Aurora.

-The 1992 hit comedy Wayne’s World was filmed mostly in California, but some say parts were also filmed in Aurora, like the White Castle scene.
+The 1992 hit comedy Wayne’s World was filmed mostly in California, but some say parts were also filmed in Aurora, like the White Castle shot.
 However, the jury is still out.
 Either way, Aurora is happy that the SNL show and movie has helped to put the city on the map.
 To that, we say, “we’re not worthy!”

 Other films that shot in Aurora: “Children on their Birthdays,” “Let’s Get Harry” and “The Express.”
 Most recently, Paul Sorvino (The Goodfellas) was in town to shoot “Precious Mettle.”